“The limits of my language are the limits of my world”

 You want to speak.

-And you want to do it fluently, clearly and feeling comfortable.
+And you want to do it fluently, clearly and confidently.
 Why else have you been studying Spanish?

 My experience as a language learner

 In the USA

 I was very happy thinking I was good at English.
 I’d always aced my exams at school.
 It was then, when I went to Minnesota, that the reality slapped my face.
 People didn’t understand me clearly.